-Nelson Brooke, a Birmingham native, has been the Black Warrior Riverkeeper since January of 2004.
-Nelson is an Eagle Scout and outdoor enthusiast who has enjoyed fishing and hunting along the banks of the Black Warrior River since he was seven years old.
+Nelson Brooke has been the Black Warrior Riverkeeper since January of 2004.
+Nelson is an Eagle Scout and outdoor enthusiast who has enjoyed exploring, fishing, and hunting in the Black Warrior basin since he was seven years old.
+As Riverkeeper, Nelson patrols & photographs the Black Warrior River and its tributaries from the land, water, and air looking for pollution problems, responds to citizen complaints, researches and analyzes polluters’ permits, collects samples for laboratory analysis, coordinates with scientists & lawyers, works on finding solutions to pollution problems, advocates compliance with environmental laws, talks with media, educates the public, works to empower stakeholders throughout the watershed, and is the patrolman & spokesman for the Black Warrior River watershed.
 Nelson was named “2010 Alabama River Hero” by the Alabama Rivers Alliance.
-As Riverkeeper, Nelson enjoys protecting the Black Warrior River and its tributaries from pollution, responds to citizen complaints, researches and analyzes polluters’ permits, collects samples for laboratory analysis, educates the public, advocates compliance with environmental laws, and is a spokesman for the Black Warrior River watershed.

 712 37th St. South